lostphilosopher/eskomethodist/README.md

 3. cd into the repo: ```cd eskomethodist```

-4. Test the application by serving it locally: ```jekyll serve```
+4. Test the application by serving it locally: ```jekyll serve --baseurl ''```

 5. Verify that you can see your jekyll project running at [localhost:4000/](http://localhost:4000/ "Localhost on port 4000")

+If the above process doesn't work, try ```bundle exec jekyll serve --baseurl ''``` this might help with versioning and compatibility issues.
+If you get a ```json 1.7.7``` issue try ```bundle update json``` see [here](http://stackoverflow.com/questions/29578142/how-to-install-json-gem-failed-to-build-gem-native-extensionmac-10-10) for more.

 **Deploying to Production**